Rider's Guide Text Page - Access Services : ASI

 TDD 1.800.827.1359

-All customers requesting assistance beyond the curb should ask for it during the reservation process.
+All riders requesting assistance beyond the curb should ask for it during the reservation process.
 Drivers will make their best effort to accommodate requests not made during reservations.
-For more details, or to request a form, please call Customer Service or visit our website: accessla.org.
+For more details, or to request a form, please call Access Customer Service or visit our website: accessla.org.

 Location Evaluations and Stand Signs: Access has established pick-up and drop-off stands at popular destinations throughout Los Angeles County.
-Locations for these stand signs can be found at Access’ website at accessla.org.
+These stands make locating a rider or a drop-off location easier for the driver and reduce the chance of complications.
+Locations for these stand signs can be found on Access’ website at accessla.org.
 Access also conducts evaluations of specific pick-up and drop-off locations.
-Whether a location is designated as a stand, or has been subject to a location evaluation, Access riders can schedule a trip to any address that is determined to be safe.
-For large, complicated locations such as college campuses and shopping malls, riders are encouraged to provide specific details for where the pickup or drop-off should occur.
-If you have a concern about a particular location, you may contact Access’ Customer Service number 1.800.827.0829 to request that Access evaluate a location.
+Whether a location is designated as a stand or has been subject to a location evaluation, Access riders can schedule a trip to any address that is determined to be safe.
+For large, complicated locations such as college campuses and shopping malls, riders are encouraged to provide specific details on where the pickup or drop-off should occur.
+If you have a concern about a particular location, you may contact Access’ Customer Service number 1.800.827.0829 to request that Access evaluate the location.

 Understanding Wait Times

 The Dispatcher will attempt to call the rider to confirm they do not want the trip, or if there is a problem with the rider and driver finding each other.
-If the driver cannot reach the rider, or if the rider isn’t available to board the vehicle, the vehicle will depart and the rider will be no showed.
+If the driver cannot reach the rider, or if the rider is not available to board the vehicle, the vehicle will depart and the rider will be assessed a No Show.
 When making your trip reservation, it is highly recommended to provide an accurate call out number.

 Access cannot guarantee that you will receive your Call Out.
 A reason you may not get a Call Out would be if the phone number that Access has on file is not correct.
 Additionally, Call Outs do not work with voicemail, relay devices or phone systems that require the caller to press an extra number to reach you.